 Dr Ken Liu is currently the liver transplant fellow at Royal Prince Alfred Hospital.
 Ken completed his internship, residency and Basic Physician Training at Royal Prince Alfred Hospital.
 He also completed 2 years of advanced training in Gastroenterology at Concord Hospital.

 Brigid Barbaro is an Acting Nursing Unit Manager at Royal Prince Alfred Hospital.
-In 2004 Brigid completed her training to become a registered nurse in 2004.
+In 2004, Brigid completed her training to become a registered nurse.
 Brigid has worked in various roles including clinical education, project management, management and was the Nursing Executive Officer in 2014 at Royal Prince Alfred Hospital.
 In 2012 she completed her MBA, majoring in Health Management.
 Brigid enjoys being a NUM, leading a team and having the ability to maintain patient contact and make impact changes for the benefit of patients.

 Amy Freeman-Sanderson is the manager of Speech Pathology at Royal Prince Alfred Hospital.
 She graduated from the University of Sydney in 2001 and has been working in the hospital environment since graduation.
 Amy has worked in a number of tertiary facilities both in Australia and England.
 She has experience working within a multidisciplinary team in both the inpatient and outpatient setting.
 Her current caseload is critical care and Amy is completing her PhD in communication facilitation in mechanically ventilated tracheostomy patients.

 With Dr Ken Liu, Liver Transplant Fellow at Royal Prince Alfred Hospital, Bridget Barbaro, Acting Nursing Unit Manager at Royal Prince Alfred Hospital and Amy Freeman-Sanderson, Senior Speech Pathologist at Royal Prince Alfred Hospital